Index and small bundle gerbes

 It follows that an operator of the form $\Id+A$ with invertible symbol is invertible for small $\epsilon >0.$ Namely composition with an operator with symbol $\sigma _{\scl}(\Id+A)^{-1}$ gives $\Id+\epsilon B$ by \eqref{IBG.134}.
 Iteration allows the error to be improved to $O(\epsilon ^\infty)$ and the the Neumann series converges to give an invertible operator for $\epsilon <\epsilon _0.$ Since the parameter in $\epsilon >0$ can be freely rescaled the surjectivity of the symbol map at the group level follows.
 Conversely it follows that any two operators with the same invertible symbol can be smoothly deformed using the star product, to differ by an element of the ideal and then to be equal for small $\epsilon >0.$ Then by retracting in the parameter $\epsilon $ towards $\epsilon =1$ they can be connected by a smooth curve in the group. \end{proof}

 So this allows any symbol to be `quantized' to an invertible family which is well-defined up to homotopy.
-In view of \eqref{IBG.99}, this `quantization' defines a map into $K^1(Y).$ Moreover homotopy and stability at the symbolic level lifts to the group of invertible semiclassical operators so the index map on the right is well-defined by stabilizing over $N.$ Indeed the freedom to deform and reparameterize a semiclassical family in $\epsilon >0$ means that one can arrange that the quantization of a given invertible symbol, i.e.\ an invertible family with this as semiclassical symbol, can be given by a finite rank smoothing family at $\epsilon =1.$
+In view of \eqref{IBG.99}, this `quantization' defines a map into $K^1(Y).$ Moreover homotopy and stability at the symbolic level lifts to the group of invertible semiclassical operators so the index map on the right is well-defined by stabilizing over $N.$ Indeed the freedom to deform and reparameterize a semiclassical family in $\epsilon >0$ means that one can arrange that the quantization of a given invertible symbol, i.e.\ an invertible family with this as semiclassical symbol, becomes by a family of finite rank smoothing family at $\epsilon =1.$

 The even case is similar.
 Then the direct analogue of the Atiyah-Singer's quantization by pseudodifferential operators holds.

 \begin{theorem} The semiclassical index map in \eqref{IBG.136} is given by push-forward in K-theory. \end{theorem}